mklabs/vim-nodemate/readme.md

 extra information about the currently selected completion in the preview window.

-For snippet based completion, the preview window will show the the snippet content.
+For snippet based completion, the preview window will show the snippet content.

-When using `require.resolve()`, then the preview window will show the result of String conversion of `require(':module')['property']`.
-In the case of methods, it will show you the function signature and content, which can be incredibly usefull.
+When using `require.resolve()`, then the preview window will show the String conversion of `require(':module')['property']`.
+In the case of methods, it will show you the function signature and content, which can be incredibly useful.

 ## List of Snippets